Roman Catholic

 details of death

-The seminar ceased to operate.
+The seminary ceased to operate.

 Took the position of vicar in Żelechów.